hchen549/cs638/README.md

 ## 4. Model Selection

 Having determined the factors that contribute to bicycle usage in Madison, a model can start to be developed.
+We considered various models: Lasso
 <p float="left" align="middle">
   <img src="/images/Model_comparison_cap.png" width="60%" />
 </p>